 Phyllis Perry grew up in the foothills of northern California and attended the University of California at Berkeley.
 She writes poetry, fiction, and nonfiction for both adults and young readers.
 After having taught school for a number of years, she wrote a series of mysteries to help students increase their library skills while having fun reading.
 Now living in Colorado, Phyllis and her husband often visit Rocky Mountain National Park.

 Interior illustrator Kirsten Halvorsen is a young artist with an art degree from William and Mary’s College.
 She enjoys teaching children about inspiring people throughout history through being an interior illustrator for the All About series.

-In every All About portrait, cover artist Nicole Santiago McCormick aims to connect readers with notable people throughout history.
+Cover art by Nicole Santiago McCormick.
+In every All About portrait, cover artist Nicole aims to connect readers with notable people throughout history.